What’s it like to talk with a mortgage note buyer?

 Compare those taxes to today.
 What did it cost to go to a ball game or a show ten years ago?
 How does that compare to today’s cost?
 Wouldn’t it be nice to buy a new car for the cost of one ten years ago?
 How about today’s cost of medical care compared to ten years ago?
 Every day our dollars buy less.
 The note buyer’s real concern is that the mortgage payments will purchase less goods and services as time goes on.

-OK, you now understand this, but you may be wondering, how can I do better in this transaction?
+When you talk with a Mortgage Note Buyer, ask how can I do better in this transaction?

 First, let’s review our example.
 You received $20,000 as a down payment plus $27,792 (in payments over four years) and you just received a cash offer of $50,101.
 You will have received $97,893 or about $18,000 more than the sales price over four years.